Wine Style

 Tannin V. High

-Black pepper Black pepper
+Green pepper Green pepper

 The Craft of Italian Sparkling